iivanoo/covid-apps-observer/data/data_us/reports/resources/com.getheal.patient___5.11.1/report.md

 > Never of Heal: an Dr. visits in the home<br> :date: __2020-11-20 22:58:44__

 > Wellcare is great, this is another benefit in Pandemic<br> :date: __2020-11-18 17:53:20__

-> I love this app and I would highly recommend it.
-House calls are back and Heal knows how to do it right!<br> :date: __2020-11-17 17:51:19__